shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 ## Add Another Card (Active Assignments)
 1. Click on empty space on the canvas (to deselect the first card)
 2. Click "Card" icon again in Visualizations
+3. Drag your "Active Assignments" measure into the Fields well
+4. Position it next to the first card